Environmental Building Sciences

 In order to be considered for a supplemental test, in addition to providing sufficient evidence of the extenuating circumstances and meeting the eligibility criteria outlined within the Clearance of Academic Deficiency Policy and Procedure, the following must apply:

 - Must have a minimum 50% average, including assignments.

 - Must have maintained regular attendance in the course(s) failed with a minimum of 80% attendance in all scheduled classes and labs.

-- Must have passed at least one scheduled test.
+- Must have passed at least

 To register for a supplemental, the student must have an Authorization for Supplemental completed and signed by the course instructor and Program Co-coordinator and submit the fee to the Registrar's office.
 Students must also complete all supplemental tests in accordance with the timeline established in the college's "Clearance of Academic Deficiency Policy".

 Academic probation does not apply to the Environmental Building Sciences program.

 Students will be discontinued after the fall semester if they have failed four or more courses.